ngenworks/process.ngenworks.com/docs/source/design.rst

 UX Design
 ^^^^^^^^^

 Start by roughly sketching out major pages and layouts.
 Work closely with our content strategist to lay out a low-fidelity prototype referencing actual or virtually similar content.
 That way, we're not just making a bunch of grey lines symbolizing 'content'--we're actually building around the expected amount, type, and organization of content, without actually getting distracted by it.
 Another way to reference this type of design is to create a "live" grey box wireframe that shows the depth of functionality and lets us flesh out the major components of the site or app without boxing us into defined visuals.
+We're using `Travis Gertz's Live Wires prototyping method <http://www.ngenworks.com/blog/live-wires-better-prototyping/>`_ which basically allows us to build a live HMTL/CSS frame that we use throughout the project.
+It allows us to apply our design straight to the code without throwing anything away.

 .. note:: Here are some of the basic differences between wireframes and prototypes: